 |Reserved RUs/second (per 100 RUs, 400 RUs minimum)||$-|

-For high-throughput and high-storage workloads, you can create partitioned collections by defining a partition key at collection creation.
-A partitioned collection will seamlessly scale out as the quantity of stored data grows and reserved throughput increases.
+For high-throughput and high-storage workloads, you can create unlimited storage containers by defining a partition key at container creation.
+A partitioned container will seamlessly scale out as the quantity of stored data grows and reserved throughput increases.

 Download the free Azure Cosmos DB Emulator to develop and test applications using Azure Cosmos DB from your local machine.
 Once you’re satisfied with how your application works, you can deploy it by just changing your configuration to point to an Azure Cosmos DB instance.

 Azure Cosmos DB containers can be globally distributed to help you easily build apps with planet scale which means all your data is automatically replicated to the regions you specify.
 Your app continues to work with one logical endpoint, while your data is automatically served from the region closest to your users with an intuitive programming model for data consistency and 99.99 availability.
 Globally distributed containers are billed based on the storage consumed in each region and throughput reserved for each Azure Cosmos DB container x the number of regions associated with an Azure Cosmos DB database account.
 Standard data transfer rates apply for replication data transfer between regions.
 As an example, say that you have a database account spanning three Azure regions and two containers provisioned with 1 million RUs and 2 million RUs respectively.
 The total RUs provisioned for the first container will be 3 million RUs (1 million RUs x 3 regions) and the second one will be 6 million RUs (2 million RUs x 3 regions).